Monday, December 23, 2024

 Back to my notes: personally I wouldn't use bacon fat, only because I'm a traditionalist with this recipe and wonder if the bacon flavor would be overpowering.
 One day I will try it but for now I will stick to beef drippings.

 This was on the second try and done in the 9" glass pie plate.
 When I looked at it, I thought "Dutch Baby", or at least what I had seen them look like in photos.
 I have never actually made one.
+(There is a recipe for Dutch Babies here.
+Also, a recipe for Popovers can be found here.)

 This second try rose so high in the oven it almost touched the oven roof, and I actually let out a 'good grief' when I opened the oven door.
 It was still crisp (which I loved), but hubby asked for all milk and no water next time.